 Below is a summary of some details of the rabbinical program.
 A full explanation can be found in the Student Handbook.

 A total of 140 credits plus 4 semesters of Fieldwork Support Seminar and 4 semesters of Core Concepts Seminar are required.
 Certain courses in each subject area are specifically required.
 Otherwise, there are distribution requirements indicating the number of courses to be completed in each subject.
 There may be additional requirements regarding the methodologies or approaches that should be represented among the courses within each subject area, as well as the level of study that should be attained within each subject.
 Click here to see a listing of the Course Requirements.

 All rabbinical students must pass a series of Proficiency Examinations.
 These examinations are designed to measure the student’s mastery of basic information and ability to work with the classical primary sources of Jewish scholarship.
 Details of each Proficiency Examination are to be found in the Student Handbook.
 All the examinations must be completed before a student can commence the Senior year of study.

 Ritual Skills and Cantorial Courses

 All rabbinical students must complete a Senior Project, which may be a formal academic research paper or a practical project, such as the design of a curriculum or program for an identified population.
+This requirement may be fullfilled by the completion of a Master’s Project or Thesis.
 Details of length and other requirements are given in the Student Handbook.
 Proposals must be presented to the Director of Senior Projects during the spring preceding the anticipated Senior Year.

 The completed project must be submitted to the AJR Office by the fall preceeding ordination.
 The project advisor will be asked to certify that progress is satisfactory in order that the student’s name may be listed as a candidate for ordination.
 Once completed, the Senior Project may be presented to the AJR community during a lunch hour program.